The Risk Adjustment Investable (Ra) Attribute evaluates the level of intervention required in a DARWIN by our Risk Engine.

 The Risk Manager adjusts investor leverage in order to achieve a maximum target monthly VaR of 6.5%.

 But what happens when a trader suddenly increases the risk of the strategy?

 1. Increasing the number of trades in the same asset in the same direction

 If a trader decides to open many trades in the same asset and same direction in short order, the D-Leverage will increase in line with the number of trades since the correlation between them is +1.

-In this instance, the strategy VaR might not have time to update to reflect this new reality.
-Our Risk Manager will recalculate a new VaR for the strategy - calculated across the last 45 trading days with open positions - and adjust the DARWIN positions in accordance with the formula outlined above so that the DARWIN D-Leverage does not drag the monthly VaR above the 10% target level.
+In this instance, the strategy VaR might not have time to update to reflect this new reality so the Risk Engine will recalculate a new VaR for the strategy - calculated across the last 45 trading days with open positions - and adjust the DARWIN positions in accordance with the formula outlined above so that the DARWIN D-Leverage does not drag the monthly VaR above the 6.5% target level.